kamshory/biller/README.md

 Inquiry is an electronic transaction to find out billing information for certain customer ID of the biller.

-### Request
+### 4.1.1 Request

-#### Header
+#### a.
+Header

+**Accept**

+The `Accept` request HTTP header advertises which content types, expressed as MIME types, the client is able to understand.
+Using content negotiation, the server then selects one of the proposals, uses it and informs the client of its choice with the Content-Type response header.

 **Accept-encoding**

-Accept-encoding is encoding that can be accepted by AltoPay.
+`Accept-encoding` is encoding that can be accepted by client.
 Acceptable encoding, namely:

 1. identity (without compression)
 2. gzip (with GZIP compression)

+**Content-type**

+The `Content-type` entity header indicates the size of the entity-body, in bytes, sent to the recipient.

+**Content-Encoding**

+The `Content-Encoding` entity header is used to compress the media-type.
+When present, its value indicates which encodings were applied to the entity-body.
+It lets the client know how to decode in order to obtain the media-type referenced by the `Content-Type` header.

+**Content-length**

+The `Content-length` entity header indicates the size of the entity-body, in bytes, sent to recipient.

+**Connection**

+The `Connection` general header controls whether or not the network connection stays open after the current transaction finishes.
+If the value sent is `keep-alive`, the connection is persistent and not closed, allowing for subsequent requests to the same server to be done.

+**User-agent**

+The **User-Agent** request header contains a characteristic string that allows the network protocol peers to identify the application type, operating system, software vendor or software version of the requesting software user agent.

+**Host**

+Host is the name of the server accessed by AltoPay.
+From this header, the merchant server can find out how AltoPay is connected to the merchant server.

 **X-api-key**

-The X-api-key is used to identity the client.
+The `X-api-key` is used to identity the client.

 See **Request Headers** section on Chapter 1.

 **X-timestamp**

-The X-timestamp is one of signature component of the request to guarantee data integrity.
+The `X-timestamp` is one of signature component of the request to guarantee data integrity.

 See **Request Headers** section on Chapter 1.

 **X-signature**

-The X-signature is signature of the request to guarantee data integrity.
+The `X-signature` is signature of the request to guarantee data integrity.
 The parameters of the X-Signature are:

 1. metod
 2. path